 The 20th century and fad diets

 The 1950s made way for the economical, if not a little odorous cabbage soup diet.
 The belief with this diet is that you consume, almost exclusively cabbage soup for most of your meals.
-If the malodorous side effects of this particular diet didn't scare off family and friends, the ongoing noises of your grumbling tummy would.
-Obviously excluding a good many essential nutrients, the cabbage soup diet is definitely the 'poster girl' of fad diets.
-Similar to a mono-diet (where you eat only one food at a time) the cabbage soup diet is neither sustainable nor healthy, in fact for many people this has the potential to cause much digestive discomfort.
+If the malodorous side effects of this particular diet didn’t scare off family and friends, the ongoing noises of your grumbling tummy would.
+Obviously excluding a good many essential nutrients, the cabbage soup diet is definitely the ‘poster girl’ of fad diets.
+Similar to a mono diet (where you eat only one food at a time) the cabbage soup diet is neither sustainable nor healthy, in fact for many people this has the potential to cause much digestive discomfort.
 Cabbages are an excellent source of vitamin C, they are high in the amino acid glutamine for soothing the mucous membranes in the digestive tract.
 Cabbages are also rich in two very cleansing minerals – chlorine and sulphur.
-These two minerals help to expel the body of wastes, however most of these two minerals are destroyed with overcooking.
-Enjoy cabbage in moderation, it is especially nutritious when fermented in sauerkraut and kim chi.
+These two minerals help to expel the body of wastes, however, most of these two minerals are destroyed with overcooking.
+Enjoy cabbage in moderation, it is especially nutritious when fermented in sauerkraut and kimchi.

 A quick skip through the 1960s and 70s with some more than ridiculous fad diets including the cookie diet, the baby food diet and the burger diet.
 We need not go into too much detail about these fad diets.

 Surprisingly, the 1980s showed a renewed interest in the cabbage soup diet.
 Interestingly, it was in the 80s that the pre-paleo diet or the caveman diet came into popularity … well just for a short period of time anyway.
-While most of us were basking in the overindulgence of the 80s, there was an undercurrent of individuals who were getting back to nature with eating increased amounts of animal flesh and meats.
-Perhaps due to the differences in cultural communication at the time, the caveman diet never really reached it's way into the modern vernacular, let alone the Oxford dictionary (more on this diet later).
+While most of us were basking in the overindulgence of the 80s, there was an undercurrent of individuals who were getting back to nature by eating increased amounts of animal flesh and meats.
+Perhaps due to the differences in cultural communication at the time, the caveman diet never really reached its way into the modern vernacular, let alone the Oxford dictionary (more on this diet later).

-The 1990s turned the philosophy of the Pritkin diet on it's head with seemingly indulgent high fat diets with the zone diet and the Atkins diet.
+The 1990s turned the philosophy of the Pritkin diet on its head with seemingly indulgent high-fat diets with the Zone diet and the Atkins diet.
 A boon for tired, exhausted and undernourished dieters, these two diets of the 1990s were popularised by celebrities in the media.
 These two diets seemingly attempted to re-balance the proportions of proteins, fats and carbohydrates in the diet, with an emphasis on low carbohydrate and high fat, however, the Atkins diet particularly was perceived to give the dieter a license to gorge on fatty foods.
 The subject of scientific studies, the Atkins diet is still being tested for safety and efficacy.
 But what can realistically be gleaned from the assessments of the zone and Atkins diets is that neither is sustainable for long term healthy eating (the definition of a fad diet).
 A healthy way of eating includes consuming foods not for their particular fat or protein components, but more for the overall balance of whole nutrients.
 I would speculate, that this is the point where dietary and nutritional confusion begins to spiral out of control.

 The 21st century – an era of fad diets?